My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 I came up with .

 I knew we needed very strong brand identity.
-There was so much ptoential for better alignment with our Christian schools values.
+There was so much potential for better alignment with our Christian school's values.

 I knew this approach was going to be incredibly powerful to foster relationships.